openmeteo/loggertodb/docs/usage.rst

    Obviously the user to whom the token corresponds must have write permissions for all time series that will be uploaded.

+max_records
+   The maximum time series length, in records, ``loggertodb`` will upload in one run.
+This applies individually to each uploaded time series.
+If there are more than this number of records to upload, only the first ``max_records`` are uploaded; the next will be uploaded in a subsequent run.
+This helps ease the load on the server, because attempting to upload a million records in a single request would create problems.
+The default is 10,000.

 File parameters
 ---------------